Azure/alz-terraform-accelerator/docs/wiki/Frequently-Asked-Questions.md

 ### I want to automate the PowerShell module, but it keeps prompting me for input, can I supply the answers?

 Yes, you can supply the variables to the PowerShell module by using the `-inputs` parameter.
+You just need to supply a single file that includes the variables for the bootstrap and the starter module.
+The ordering of the variables in the file is not important.

 The module will accept inputs as in json or yaml format. `.json,`, `.yaml` or `.yml` file extensions are supported.
 Examples of both are shown below.